Gitsanto/My_JavaScript_NoteBook/README.md

 # Modules in JavaScript
 Module is just a file, a single script.
 It has 2 directives
 - export
 - import
- To work on modules we need to declare module in script tag '<script type="module"></script>'
+To work on modules we need to declare module in script tag "<script type="module"></script>"

   Then we can work as

 ```
     <!doctype html>
     <script type="module">